 … you go online to check your savings account balance first thing in the morning on the first day of the month, even if it means you have to get up early … then you sit there and giggle with glee.

-… you buy something with your credit card and immediately go online to transfer the exact amount from your checking account to pay it early and so it will never show a balance.
+You buy something with your credit card and immediately go online to transfer the exact amount from your checking account to pay it early, so it will never show a balance.

 … every month you take your saved change to the bank, deposit it, then head straight to the nearest computer to transfer that amount to your credit card balance!